A guide to the Great Wall of China

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-The oldest stretch of the wall is Qi in Shandong Province, and recent research found that it dates back "300 years earlier than the previous record-holding section," said Popular Mechanics.
+The oldest stretch of the wall is Qi in Shandong Province, and recent research has found it dates back "300 years earlier than the previous record-holding section," said Popular Mechanics.
 Carbon dating and optically stimulated luminescence revealed that the start of construction was during the Zhou Dynasty's Spring and Autumn period (1046-256 B.C.) and Warring States Period (475-221 B.C.).

 Do you need to book a tour to visit?

 No, but tours are recommended for first-timers.
-Travelers can choose between day trips, multi-day hikes and even tours that offer camping for a "chance to catch the sunrise," said Lonely Planet.
-Visitors looking for a more cultural experience can hire a local guide to also show them nearby villages — this is especially intriguing in Inner Mongolia and Gansu province, where you can "see their preserved ancient traditions in practice."
+Travelers can choose between day trips, multiday hikes and even tours that offer camping for a "chance to catch the sunrise," said Lonely Planet.
+Visitors looking for a more cultural experience can hire a local guide to also show them nearby villages.
+This is especially intriguing in Inner Mongolia and Gansu province, where you can "see their preserved ancient traditions in practice."

-When is the best time to go to the Great Wall of China?
+When is the best time to go?

 A free daily email with the biggest news stories of the day – and the best features from TheWeek.com